mcarriqui/my-academic-website/content/publication/journal-article/index.md

   - Tiina Tosens
   - Charles R Warren
 publication_short: ""
-abstract: "Mesophyll diffusion conductance to CO2 is a key photosynthetic trait that has been studied intensively in the past years.
-The intention of the present review is to update knowledge of gm, and highlight the important unknown and controversial aspects that require future work.
+abstract: "Mesophyll diffusion conductance to CO<sub>2</sub> is a key photosynthetic trait that has been studied intensively in the past years.
+The intention of the present review is to update knowledge of g<sub>m</sub>, and highlight the important unknown and controversial aspects that require future work.
 The photosynthetic limitation imposed by mesophyll conductance is large, and under certain conditions can be the most significant photosynthetic limitation.
 New evidence